Menu

 In the heart of the Uco Valley, where Mendoza’s landscape combines vineyards, mountains and hospitality, The Vines Foundation works every day so that tourism growth also translates into real opportunities for the community.

 As the philanthropic arm of The Vines of Mendoza, the foundation develops training, job internships and social support programs that seek to expand the development possibilities of the residents of Tunuyán.
-The initiative brings together the commitment of owners and guests of The Vines together with local organizations, businesses, educational institutions and the municipal government.
+The initiative brings together the commitment of owners and guests of The Vines alongside local organizations, businesses, educational institutions and the municipal government.

-Carolyn Gallagher, executive director of the foundation commented: “On a daily basis, we support soup kitchens and children, always focusing on nutrition and good eating.”
-She also added that “we work on animal welfare, thinking that order and health also benefits the community.”
+She also added that “we work on animal welfare, thinking that order and health also benefits everyone.”

 As a next step, The Vines Foundation is planning a Community Center in Vistaflores, Tunuyán to offer their trainings and also bring culture and joy to the community.
 You can read more about this project here.